NBISweden/aMeta/README.md

     foo	data/foo.fq.gz
     bar	data/bar.fq.gz

+Currently, it is important that the sample names in the first column exactly match the names of the fastq-files in the second column.
+For example, a fastq-file "data/foo.fq.gz" specified in the "fastq" column, must have a name "foo" in the "sample" column.
+Please make sure that the names in the first and second columns match.

 Below is an example of `config.yaml`, here you will need to download a few databases that we made public (or build databases yourself).

     samplesheet: "config/samples.tsv"